ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 In this section, there are entries that define where the forecast will run (``run_directory:``), what will run (``executable:``), the data files that should be staged (``cycle-dependent:`` and ``static:``), and blocks that correspond to the configuration files required by the forecast model (``fd_ufs:``, ``field_table:``, ``namelist:``, etc.).
 Each of the configuration file blocks will allow the user to set a template file as input, or to define a configuration file in its native key/value pair format with an option to update the values (``update_values:``) contained in the original input file (``base_file:``).

-The configuration files required by the ufs-weather-model are documented :weather-model-io:`here<model-configuration-files>`.
+The configuration files required by the UFS Weather Model are documented :weather-model-io:`here<model-configuration-files>`.

 The ``forecast:`` section
 -------------------------

-The ``forecast:`` section describes the specifics of the FV3 atmosphere forecast component.
+This section describes the specifics of the FV3 atmosphere forecast component.

 .. code-block:: yaml